bartvanhoey/AbpIoStepByStep/StepByStep/BookStoreAngularEFcore/Step2/Step2.md

 ## Database, Migrations & Run Backend Application

-Navigate to the `aspnet-core` folder in the `Abp.BookStore` folder and open the `Abp.BookStore.sln` in Visual Studio.
+Navigate into the `aspnet-core` project in the `Abp.BookStore` folder and open the `Abp.BookStore.sln` in Visual Studio.

 Change the connection string in `appsettings.json` files under `Abp.BookStore.HttpApi.Host` and `Abp.BookStore.DbMigrator` project